 In practice, most modern recommender systems are a hybrid of the content-based and collaborative approach. and are a major source of revenue for online companies.

 The R package “recommenderlab” is a great toolset for creating your first recommender system.
 We will use the recommenderlab package for this example, although there are many different algorithms and packages for recommender systems.
 This package contains all the functions that you will need, plus the “Jester5K” sample dataset that we will be exploring.

 The following interactive recommender system was created by the author of the “recommenderlab” package, Michael Hahsler.
-First you rate three jokes from -10 to 10.
-Then you can select the recommender algorithm that you would like to use, and the number of jokes that you want recommended to you.
+First, you rate three jokes from -10 to 10.
+Then you can select the recommender algorithm that you would like to use, and the number of jokes that you want to be recommended to you.

 The recommender will then recommend jokes and provide its predicted rating, i.e. the rating that it thinks you would score the joke.
 You can change out the set of jokes to rate and explore the recommender system.

 The code underlying this recommender system can be view here.